San Jose Prescription Drug Detox

 Prescription drug dependence can be difficult to identify because many of these drugs are successfully prescribed and used to treat serious disorders.
 In fact, all of them have helped countless people to treat symptoms of disorders and regain normal physical and mental functioning.
 For example, Ambien is used to treat insomnia, Adderall is used to treat ADHD (attention deficit hyperactivity disorder), barbiturates such as phenobarbital help to treat seizure disorders, Xanax and other benzodiazepines help manage anxiety, and prescription opiates like Percocet help chronic pain patients to find relief.
 Despite the legitimate medical uses of controlled prescription drugs and their clear benefits for many people, however, they all carry a risk of drug dependence.

-It can be difficult to tell the difference between use and abuse of medications.
+It can be difficult to tell the difference between the use and abuse of medications.
 But there are some clear signs.
-Signs of a prescription drug dependence include:
+Signs of prescription drug dependence include:

 - Running out of medications early multiple times